jan-bogaerts/mark/src/generated/mdc_double_compress.md

     - Enabled when the selected fragment is out-of-date or missing in the related service.
 # MarkdownCode > components > body
 The body component is the main part of the application, containing a horizontal splitter that divides its area.
 On the left side is an outline component, and on the right side is a vertical splitter.
 The vertical splitter has an editor component at the top and a results view component at the bottom.
 The body component has event handlers for the 'onPositionChanged' callback of both splitters, storing the new position values.
 When unloaded, the last splitter positions are stored in local storage.
 When loaded, the last positions are restored from local storage.
 The clientWidth and clientHeight of the component are retrieved.
 If there is no previous value for the vertical splitter or it is larger than the clientWidth, 'clientWidth / 4' is used.
 If there is no previous value for the horizontal splitter or it is larger than the clientHeight, 'clientHeight / 4' is used.
+# MarkdownCode > components > body > outline
+- The outline component is on the left side of the editor and displays a tree structure of headings.
+- Project data is retrieved from the project service and converted into a tree structure using 'convertToTreeData'.
+- Removing a data item removes the corresponding node from the tree.
+- Adding or changing a data item rebuilds the tree structure.
+- Selecting a tree item assigns its key to the activeFragment in the position-tracking service.
+- The component updates the tree based on changes to the selected text-fragment.
+- The tree is displayed with lines.
+- 'convertToTreeData' creates a tree structure with parent and child nodes based on item levels.